addrummond/ggeom/Readme.md

 * The elementary circuits of the convolution of one 2D polygon with another.
 (This is the computation at the heart of Wein's algorithm for computing offset polygons.)

-This code is released under a BSD license.
+This code is released under a two-clause BSD license.
 CGAL has a more battle-tested [implementation](https://doc.cgal.org/latest/Straight_skeleton_2/index.html) of poylgon offsetting, but it's GPL licensed.

 Scalar values are represented as `big.Rat` values.
 By redefining the `Scalar` typedef in `ggeom.go`, you can use any other type which follows the same API.